Shalinderjeet/java-maven-app/README.md

 Create a multi branch pipeline with JenkinsfileMulti that will only run build and deploy on Main branch and not on jenkins-jobs branch as per the logic inside the Jenkins file.
 Check Multibranch.*png screenshots

-d) Application Version Increment Project- check Jenkinsfile-versionIncrement
+d) Application Version Increment Project- check Jenkinsfile-VersionIncrement

 e) Jenkins Pipleine to Deploy on AWS EC2